Last Updated: November 03, 2023

 If the candidates find that their scores aren’t satisfactory for the colleges they have applied to, they can always apply for a retest and take the test with a better idea of what to expect.
 Procedures for applying for a retest are as follows:

-- The GRE General Test can be taken once every 21 days up to a limit of 5 times in a year.
-This is the same for people who have canceled their previous scores as well.
+- The GRE General Test can be taken once every 21 days up to a limit of 5 times a year.
+This is the same for people who have also canceled their previous scores.

-- Follow the same registration steps as the candidate did for applying the previous time.
+- Follow the same registration steps as the candidate for applying the previous time.

-- The candidate can either choose a home-based test or a test center according to their convenience.
+- The candidate can choose a home-based test or a test center at their convenience.